Kuan0113/STM32_Project1/project_final/README.md

-# Final Demo - Event-Driven Color Sorter using FreeRTOS
+# Event-Driven Color Sorter using FreeRTOS

 ## 🚀 Project Overview
 This is a real-time embedded application for the STM32 platform that demonstrates a modular, event-driven system using FreeRTOS.
 The project integrates multiple tasks to perform color sensing, control logic, actuator output, and centralized logging.